If you’ve been in a Muay Thai gym long enough, you’ll hear a variety of these sounds throughout your training sessions.

 So what changed my mind about grunting?
 Well, there’s a few things:

-Yes, there is actually scientific studies done showing that grunting while performing an exercise can increase your output by 10%….
+Yes, there are actually scientific studies done showing that grunting while performing an exercise can increase your output by 10%….
 10%!!!!
 I don’t know about you, but 10% is a lot when it comes to the amount of power in a punch, kick, knee or elbow, don’t you think?

 There are a lot of explanations and hypothesis’ to why this is true, but the general consensus is that when yelling or grunting, you activate the autonomic nervous system that controls the fight or flight response – which is similar to an adrenaline rush where your muscle contractions are more complete and forceful.
 The rapid exhalation tightens your core muscles and helps your body move as one unit much more efficiently.